• Default font size

 Qualifying AR services

-(a) infertile couples or persons under specified circumstances; and
+• infertile couples or persons under specified circumstances; and

-(b) cancer patients, or any other patients, who may be rendered infertile as a result of chemotherapy, radiotherapy, surgery or other medical treatment.
+• cancer patients, or any other patients, who may be rendered infertile as a result of chemotherapy, radiotherapy, surgery or other medical treatment.

-The specified circumstances include:
+Specified circumstances include:

-(i) couples permitted to receive sex selection of embryos under the conditions set out in section 15(3) of the HRTO; and
+• couples permitted to receive sex selection of embryos under the conditions set out in section 15(3) of the HRTO; and

-A medical service is related to an RT procedure if
+A medical service is related to an RT procedure if the medical service -

-• it is provided before the RT procedure is to be provided, or during or after the RT procedure is provided; and
+• is provided before the RT procedure is to be provided, or during or after the RT procedure is provided; and

 RT procedure